Salvation – Saved From and Saved For

 Repent, and each of you be baptised in the name of Jesus Christ for the forgiveness of your sins; and you will receive the gift of the Holy Spirit (Acts 2:38).

-We should not think of baptism as merely a symbolic act of union with Christ but an act of faith in obedience to Jesus’ command.
+Baptism is not just a symbolic act of union with Christ but an act of faith in obedience to Jesus’ command.
 Like Israel’s act of faith in passing through the Red Sea and becoming separated from their old life in Egypt, so baptism, though a physical act, is a spiritual event through which, in faith, our old self is buried and we receive new life.
 Paul spoke about baptism as the burial of our old self:

 Or do you not know that all of us who have been baptised into Christ Jesus have been baptised into His death?
 Therefore we have been buried with Him through baptism into death, so that as Christ was raised from the dead through the glory of the Father, so we too might walk in newness of life (Romans 6:3-4).